-B. Retaining Urban County Classification.
-Any county that has been classified as an urban county for at least 2 years, will retain its classification as an urban county, unless the urban county qualified under section 102(a)(6)(A) of the Housing and Community Development Act of 1974, as amended (the Act), and fails to requalify under that section due to the election of a currently participating non-entitlement community to opt out or not to renew a cooperation agreement.
+Any county that has been classified as an urban county after FY 1999 and is so classified for at least two years will retain its classification as an urban county, unless the urban county qualified under section 102(a)(6)(A) of Title I of the Housing and Community Development Act of 1974, as amended, and fails to requalify under that section due to the election of a currently participating non-entitlement community to opt out or not to renew a cooperation agreement (for reasons other than becoming an eligible metropolitan city.)

-VIII.
+VII.
 URBAN COUNTY PROGRAM RESPONSIBILITIES

-The county, as the CDBG grant recipient, either for the urban county or a joint recipient- (see Section VIII, paragraph A., Metropolitan City/Urban County Joint Recipients) has full responsibility for the execution of the community development program, for following its Consolidated Plan, and for meeting the requirements of other applicable laws (e.g., National Environmental Policy Act, Uniform Relocation Act, Fair Housing Act, Title VI of the Civil Rights Act of 1964, Sec.
+The county, as the CDBG grant recipient, either for the urban county or a joint recipient (see Section VIII, paragraph A, Metropolitan City/Urban County Joint Recipients) has full responsibility for the execution of the community development program, for following its Consolidated Plan, and for meeting the requirements of other applicable laws (e.g., National Environmental Policy Act, Uniform Relocation Act, Fair Housing Act, Title VI of the Civil Rights Act of 1964, Sec.
 504 of the Rehabilitation Act of 1973, Sec.
-109 of the Housing and Community Development Act of 1974, the Americans with Disabilities Act of 1990, and for affirmatively furthering fair housing).
+109 of Title I of the Housing and Community Development Act of 1974, the Americans with Disabilities Act of 1990, and for affirmatively furthering fair housing).
 The county's responsibility must include these functions even where, as a matter of administrative convenience or State law, the county permits the participating units of general local government to carry out essential community development and housing assistance activities.
 The county will be held accountable for the accomplishment of the community development program, for following the Consolidated Plan, and for ensuring that actions necessary for such accomplishment are taken by cooperating units of general local government.

 VIII.
-SPECLAL CONSIDERATIONS
+SPECIAL CONSIDERATIONS